Licenses, Stamps & Permits

 Licenses are required for all persons 15 years of age and over for hunting any bird or mammal; and/or for fishing the inland waters of Massachusetts.
 Hunting or Sporting licenses for anyone aged 18 years or older can be purchased only if the buyer has successfully completed a Basic Hunter Education course or held a hunting license anywhere in North America prior to 2007.
 Minors see below.

 Hunting, fishing, and trapping are permitted on private land that is not posted against trespass.
 As a courtesy, contact the landowner for permission in advance.
-Landowners with posted land may allow access if asked, and should provide written permission.
+Landowners with posted land may provide (written) permission for individuals to access their property.
 Written landowner permission is required to trap on posted land.

 No freshwater (inland) fishing license is required on the Merrimack River seaward of the first upstream bridge (northbound traffic) of Route 495 in Haverhill.
 (Saltwater fishing permit required.)

-Hunters may display a true, complete and legible image of a valid license using a mobile device; however, the hunter must still comply with all tagging requirements.
+Hunters and anglers may display a true, complete and legible image of a valid license using a mobile device.
+Hunters must still comply with all tagging requirements.
 If a tag is required, as it is for hunting deer, bear, and turkey, hunters must carry a paper copy of the tag attached to the appropriate documentation (i.e. license or permit).

 Minors between 12 and 14 inclusive may hunt when accompanied by a duly licensed adult, provided that a single bag limit shall be observed and only one firearm/bow is possessed by the two.
 Only one minor per adult is permitted.
 No Firearms Identification (FID) card is needed by the minor.
 No person under the age of 12 may hunt.

 Residency Requirement: To obtain a resident license, applicant must reside in Massachusetts for six consecutive months immediately prior to purchase.